 Many of the current rheumatoid arthritis drugs on the market or in development are also used for the treatment of psoriasis.
-See "-Piclidenoson for the Treatment of rheumatoid arthritis."
+See "Item 4.
+Information on the Company-B. Business Overview-Piclidenoson for the Treatment of Rheumatoid Arthritis."
 In addition, several therapies are in advanced clinical development for psoriasis and many others are in Phase II or earlier stages of development.